electrovir/element-vir/README.md

 Uses the power of _native_ JavaScript custom web elements, _native_ JavaScript template literals, _native_ JavaScript functions<sup>\*</sup>, _native_ HTML, and [lit-element](http://lit.dev).

 In reality this is basically a [lit-element](http://lit.dev) wrapper that adds type-safe element tag usage and I/O with functional-programming style component definition.
+(As functional as possible, element property mutations are still possible cause without that, how would you do anything?)

 [Works in every major web browser except Internet Explorer.](https://caniuse.com/mdn-api_window_customelements)